uwsampa/accept/README.md

 [Ninja]: http://martine.github.com/ninja/
 [CMake]: http://www.cmake.org/

-To get all set up, you will need to download and compile LLVM and a modified version of Clang that supports type qualifiers.
+To get all set up, you will need to download (vanilla) LLVM and compile it with our modified version of Clang that supports type qualifiers.
 This repository contains a couple of scripts that help with this.
 To get started, `cd` to this directory and then run:

     $ ./bin/fetch_llvm.sh

 That downloads LLVM 3.2 into a directory called `llvm`.
-Then it checks out our modified Clang from git and places it in the LLVM source tree.
-To build both LLVM and Clang, run:
+Then it symlinks our Clang subrepository into `llvm/tools/clang`, which is required for the LLVM build process.
+Then, to build both LLVM and Clang, run:

     $ ./bin/build_llvm.sh